Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - VNET and Subnet sizing to host two clusters
 - Azure capacity for the subscription

-*Download* a [Visio file](https://arch-center.azureedge.net/[filename].vsdx) of this architecture.*
+BROKENLINK--> *Download* a [Visio file](https://arch-center.azureedge.net/[filename].vsdx) of this architecture.*

 ### Workflow

-Before start the explanation of the workflow to implement the blue gren deployment for AKS, it is importnant to highlight that we need to see at this patter like a state machine in which blue or green cluster are on at the same time only for a limitied period of time, this is done to optmize the costs and operational effort.
+It is importnant to highlight that this pattern is like a state machine.
+The blue or green clusters are both on at the same time, but only for a limitied period of time.
+This is done to optmize the costs and operational effort.

-Assuming this we can summarizie the pattern in 5 stages:
+5 stages of the Pattern:
 1. T0: Blue Cluster is On
 2. T1: Green Cluster Deployment
 3. T2: Sync K8S State between Blue and Green clusters
 4. T3: Traffic Switch to the green cluster
 5. T4: Blue cluster is destroyed

-The workkfow then will start again for the next planned release of the cluster, and the flow will start from the green cluster one.
+Once implemented, the workflow will start at the next planned release of the cluster beginning with T1: Green Cluster Deployment.
 The triggers to transition in the multiples stages can be programtically configured and executed, this is usually the desired end state, that start from a manual/semi-automatic implementation.
 The triggers are related to functional parameters together with SLO/SLI defined at operation levele to cover apps and infra aspects.
 This pattern is flexible on the network discoverabiity of the clusters, in fact you can have multiple options:
 - A DNS record dedicated to the blue and green clusters IP
 - A DNS record dedicated to the blue green cluster pointing to the App Gateway IP

 #### T0: Blue Cluster is On

-The initial stage of the pattern is to have the existing live cluster on, let assume that is the blue one.
+The initial stage of the pattern is to have the existing live cluster on, which is called the Blue Cluster.
 At this stage we are preparing for the deployment of the new version of the cluster.

 ![Step0](../media/bg-step0.png)

-The trigger condition for the [next stage](#t1-green-cluster-deployment) is the release of a new version of the clusters.
+The trigger condition for the [next stage](#t1-green-cluster-deployment) is the release of a new version of the cluster.

 #### T1: Green Cluster Deployment